isalpha in C Programming

 isalpha in C Programming Example

 First, we declared a character variable called ch.
 The following C Programming printf statement will ask the user to enter.
-And then, we use the scanf to assign the user entered one to ch variable.
+And then, we use scanf to assign the user-entered character to the ch variable.

-In this next line, we added the If Statement to check whether the character is between ‘A’ and ‘Z’ using the C isalpha function.
+In this next line, we added an if statement to check whether the character is between ‘A’ and ‘Z’ using the C isalpha function.
 If the condition is True, the printf statement inside the if block will print.

-If the above If condition is FALSE, then the given character is not Alphabet.
+If the above if condition is FALSE, then the given character is not an alphabet.
 So, it will print the else block statements.

 #include <stdio.h>